plex1/raspice40/README.md

 ### SPI

-We have to connect the following pins for JTAG.
-Ground is connected via this JTAG.
+We have to connect the following pins for SPI.
+Grounds are connected via this SPI connector.

 Raspi Connector: J8\
 Oli Connector: PGM1